Information for students

 - you must be able to attend the three group meetings.

-Students should apply for departmental permission at Sydney Student.
+Students should apply for departmental permission via Sydney Student.

 Applications open on Tuesday 8 December 2015 and will be determined on a first-come first-served basis subject to departmental approval (eligibility criteria).
 If the enrolment quota is filled, a waiting list will be kept in case places become available.

-The student editorial committee of the Sydney Law Review is made of students admitted to the course.
+The student editorial committee of the Sydney Law Review comprises students admitted to the course.
 Students will gain valuable experience in legal research, writing, and publishing.